 Health and wellbeing is a broad, holistic concept that includes physical, mental and social wellbeing.
 It also looks at health from a life course approach, in other words from cradle to grave.
 Behavioural or lifestyle factors such as physical activity, diet and alcohol consumption influences health and wellbeing, as well as wider determinants of health such as air quality.
 These factors interact and impact on individual and population health.

-Other Public Health documents in this section include:
+Other information in this section includes: